Central Manawa: Foundation

 In 2016, Central Zone where founder members of Netball New Zealand's National Netball League.
 In the inaugural grand final a Central Zone team coached by Yvette McCausland-Durie lost 51–46 to Netball South.

 Three successive titles

 In 2017, Central Zone won their first National Netball League title.
 With a team featuring Karin Burger, Rhiarna Ferris, Tiana Metuarau, Kimiora Poi and Ainsleyana Puleiata, they won the title after defeating Hellers Netball Mainland 43–41 in the grand final at The Trusts Arena.
 Central Zone retained the title in 2018 after defeating Waikato Bay of Plenty 62–53 in the grand final.
 Ahead of the 2019 season, the team adopted a new name, voted on by the public.
 The now renamed Central Manawa, completed a three in a row after defeating Waikato Bay of Plenty 49–46 in the 2019 grand final.

 Fourth title

 In 2022 with a team featuring Renee Matoe, Parris Mason and Amelia Walmsley, Central Manawa won a fourth title after defeating Mainland 49–41 in the grand final.

+Fifth title

+In 2023, with a team featuring Parris Mason, Central Manawa, won their fifth National Netball League title after defeating Northern Comets 45–43 in the grand final at TSB Bank Arena.